 What are the benefits of walking?

-Walking is a great way to get around the City of North Vancouver and is one of the best ways to get and stay physically active.
-It's accessible with no special training required.
-Walking is also inexpensive with no gas tank to fill - all you need is a good pair of shoes; and you can walk just about anywhere in various weather conditions.
+Walking is a great way to get around and is one of the best ways to get and stay physically active.
+It's accessible and inexpensive, with no special training required and no gas tank to fill.
+All you need is a good pair of shoes.
+Walking also helps to create more livable communities, reduce vehicle-related air pollution and reduce traffic congestion.

 While you can improve your health and ease the burden on your pocketbook, the benefits of walking also extend to the broader community.
 For example, walking helps to: